MatthieuDlhy/main.py/README.md

-This is my first deta app
+This is my first deta app.

-It displays "Hello world".